Last Updated on October 11, 2019

-To understand what a backconnect proxy is a basic understanding of regular proxies is needed first.
+To understand what a backconnect proxy is, also known as a rotating proxy, a basic understanding of regular proxies is needed first.

 A regular proxy is basically a computer that relays a user’s internet requests across the web so that the user’s computer never directly connects to another computer across the web.
 Using a proxy effectively changes a user’s IP address to whatever the IP address is of the proxy being used.